larsonjj/generator-yeogurt/app/templates/src/shared/_layouts/README.md

 ## Sub-generator

-You can easily create new modules using the built-in sub-generator like so:
+You can easily create new layouts using the built-in sub-generator like so:

 ```
 yo yeogurt:layout two-col